Python-SIP/sip/doc/annotations.rst

     a constructor with no arguments if no constructors are specified.)
 This annotation is used to explicitly specify which constructor to use.
 Zero is passed as the value of any arguments to the constructor.
-This annotation is ignored if the class defines :directive:`%InstanceCode` or :directive:`%InstanceOnHeapCode`.
+This annotation is ignored if the class defines :directive:`%InstanceCode`.

 .. function-annotation:: Deprecated